 Interested in getting involved?

-This project is open to Year 5 teachers who work in the London boroughs of Lewisham, Enfield, Haringey and Lambeth.
+This project is open to Years 4 and 5 teachers in London.

 About Africa Writes

 The Royal African Society is a membership organisation that provides opportunities for people to connect, celebrate and engage critically with a wide range of topics and ideas about Africa today.
 The charity amplifes African voices and interests in academia, business, politics, the arts and education, reaching a network of more than one million people globally.
 Since 2012, the RAS has run the popular Africa Writes literature festival and since 2016, the Africa Writes Young Voices education programme which pairs professional poets with schools to enhance reading and creative writing in the classroom.
 Between 2017 and 2019, Africa Writes have engaged poets, pupils and teachers in our successful programme Africa Writes: Young Voices.
 The programme pairs diaspora poets with schools to deliver creative writing workshops, curated book packs, engagement with school libraries, showcase events and production of digital anthologies.
 This work has had a real impact on the knowledge, confidence and skills of both young people and teachers, and enhanced learning about African and diaspora literature in the classroom.
 To find out more about the Royal African Society, visit their website.

 This project is supported by the Paul Hamlyn Foundation.